 The Current Situation

 With the lowest per capita income, Bihar is the poorest State in India.
 Young people are faced with the struggle to earn enough to make a reasonable living for themselves and their families.
 Employment opportunities in Bihar and the rest of India are growing.
 However, young people cannot find employment unless they are educated and adequately trained.
-Unfortunately, opportunities for learning and vocational training in Bihar are very limited.
+Unfortunately, opportunities for learning and vocational training in Bihar are limited.
 As a result, only around two young people out of every 1,000 are trained for employment.
-The Bodhgaya Hotel School provides affordable and high-quality vocational training that guarantees employment to young people and secures a future workforce for the Indian hospitality sector.
+The Bodhgaya Hotel School provides affordable and high-quality vocational training to young people who are unable to complete 10 years of school.
+It guarantees employment to young people and secures a future workforce for the Indian hospitality sector.

 The hospitality industry in Bihar and its employment potential

 The Indian hospitality industry is one of the most rapidly growing industries in the Indian service sector.
-In 2016, the State of Bihar registered over 30 million tourists and this number continued to grow in 2017.
 The hospitality industry is all about taking care of people’s accommodation, food, and travel needs when they are away from home.
 People trained in hospitality services are able to seek employment in a variety of organizations such as hotels, restaurants, clubs, resorts, and industrial catering including educational institutions, hospitals, and the Government.
 Trained professionals can also be employed by airline agencies, arrange events such as parties and conferences, make travel arrangements and provide transport services, serve as tourist guides and much more.
 There are many businesses and thus a great deal of opportunities to find employment awaiting our students.

 Hotel School Model